 The University of Utah strives to recruit faculty members whose scholarship, teaching, and engagement are excellent, and to be an ideal place for faculty to build their careers.
 Our effectiveness in enabling and supporting meaningful employment and career opportunities for both members of academic career couples will contribute to our success in recruiting and retaining top talent.
 As the state’s flagship public research university, it is likely that many dual career academic couples will seek employment at the University of Utah, attracted to the quality and visibility of the institution and to living within the greater Salt Lake community.

 This guidance document summarizes the practices guiding employment opportunities for dual career partners, as well as the process to initiate and finalize such appointments, including financial support.
 It focuses on dual career partners in tenure-track or tenured faculty roles.
-For partners that are better suited for non-tenure-track opportunities, assistance and recommendations are available as noted below.
+For partners that are better suited for non-tenure-line opportunities, assistance and recommendations are available as noted below.

-- The proposed academic college and department or division should first evaluate the individual’s credentials, abilities, and potential in order to assess the likelihood of success and match with the mission of the unit.
-If there is a potential fit and interest in the unit, the unit should proceed with an interview process including the required levels of faculty input.
+- The proposed academic dean(s) and department(s) should first evaluate the individual’s credentials, abilities, and potential to assess the likelihood of success and match with the mission of the unit.
+If there is a potential fit and interest in the unit, the unit should proceed with an interview process, including the required levels of faculty input.